the-turing-way/the-turing-way/book/website/afterword/glossary.md

 Integration Testing
   A level of software testing where individual units are combined and tested as a group.
 The purpose of this level of testing is to expose faults in the interaction between integrated units.

+Intersectionality
+People's own unique experiences of social status, discrimination, oppression and anything that can marginalise them based on the hierarchy or combination or identities and backgrounds such as gender, race, class, sexual orientation, physical ability and so on.
+This term was coined by Kimberley Crenshaw. [see the post by Womankind](https://www.womankind.org.uk/intersectionality-101-what-is-it-and-why-is-it-important/)).

 Issues
   Bug tracking system for GitHub.
 Collaborators can use issues to report bugs, request features, or set milestones for projects.
 Issues are tracked, reported, and closed by collaborators during the development process.
 They’re a great way of communicating with your team and reporting progress.